Convent of Santo António da Cidade: History

-On 9 July 1833, the Real Biblioteca do Porto (Royal Library of Porto) was established by decree of King D. Pedro, which was initially lodged in the Hospício de Santo António do Vale da Piedade, Cordoaria and the Episcopal Palace of Porto.
+On 9 July 1833, the Real Biblioteca do Porto (Royal Library of Porto) was established by decree of D. Pedro, which was initially lodged in the Hospício de Santo António do Vale da Piedade, Cordoaria and the Episcopal Palace of Porto.

 In 1834, the religious orders were extinguished, even as the convent had not been concluded.
 Temporarily, the Museu Nacional dos Reis (National Museum of the Kings) stored their collections in the dependencies of the former-convent, with access coming from the cloister.

 The creation of the Escola de Belas Artes do Porto (Porto School of Fine Arts), by Passos Manuel, resulted in the use of the convent's terrace for their activities, and the institutions move in 1836.

 Provisionally, in September 1836, the Royal Library was open in the Episcopal Palace.

 The former-convent of Santo António was donated to the Municipal Council of Porto on 30 July 1839, resulting in the move of the Royal Library.
 On 4 April 1842, the Royal Library was definitively installed in the former hospital.

 Between 1929 and 1932, Hispano-Moorish azulejos from the Convent of Santa Clara, in Vila do Conde were moved to the public library.

 In addition to the diverse basis for the library's collection (manuscripts, special editions, etc.) the public library became a depository for many azulejo tiles from religious convents, which were collected in the entrance to the cloister.
 Among the panels saved were those from the second half of 18th century, from the Convent of São Bartolomeu of Coimbra, another two from the refectory from the monastery of São Bento da Vitória, the Convent of Santa Clara and the Monastery of São Bento de Avé-Maria.